Man loses part of ear in sword attack at Fort Walton Beach hotel

 Police confirmed the injuries were caused by a sword.

-Robinson was taken to a nearby hospital and treated for his injuries.
+Robinson was taken to a nearby hospital and treated for his injuries, according to a news release.

 Police determined during their investigation that Robinson had been in a fight with another man at the Days Inn on Miracle Strip Parkway.
 Someone then drove Robinson to the Exxon where first responders were called.